2023 Most Popular Foreign Languages & Linguistics Master's Degree Schools in North Carolina

 Women make up 67% of the foreign languages and linguistics majors at the school.

-Read full report on Foreign Languages & Linguistics at East Carolina University
+Read full report on Foreign Languages & Linguistics at Wake Forest University

 With a ranking of #6, Duke University did quite well on this year’s most popular schools for foreign languages and linguistics students working on their master’s degree.
-Located in the large city of Durham, Duke is a private not-for-profit college with a fairly large student population.
+Located in the city of Durham, Duke is a private not-for-profit school with a large student population.

 Women make up 80% of the foreign languages and linguistics majors at the school.